|Nutritional Guidelines (per serving)|

 Prepare the Beets

 Bring a large pot of salted water to a rolling boil.
 Add beets, reduce heat, and simmer until tender, 12 to 15 minutes.
-Drain the well.
+Drain well.

 When cool enough to handle, slip off the skin.
 Place beets in a nonreactive bowl and set aside.